marcusrossel/marcusrossel.github.io/_posts/2020-01-29-swift-composition.md

 ---
-title: "Transparent Value Type Composition in Swift"
+title: "Value Type Hierarchies via Composition in Swift"
 ---

 When creating types that have similar or overlapping functionality, it can be hard to come up with a scheme that avoids duplication without creating leaky abstractions.
 The tools we usually have for tackling problems in this domain are type *inheritance* and type *composition*.